brandongallagher1999/dl-reference-data/README.md

 # dl-reference-data

-The main goal of this project it to provice a microservice that serves static data to an inventory management and a pos service.
+The main goal of this project it to provide a microservice that serves static data to an inventory management and a pos service.
 I started this as a request from my parents since they found most commercial solutions to be a bit to complex/expensive for their usecase hence here we are.

 ## Requirements
 1. Node - [Install Node](https://nodejs.org/en/download/)